 I suggest you get out before it comes to that.

-But yeah, quiet BPD will screw your mind up.
+But yeah, quiet BPD will distort your mind up.
 Especially if you wait 5 years like I did, and the rages blindside you.”

 In hindsight, she idealized me for 2-3 years before she found her new favorite person (an “abusive” ex who she ended up marrying).
 I think that idealization stage lasted so long because we were long distance.
 However, it is possible that because we were long distance I wasn’t able to see her splitting.”